OPTIMICe-team/snowScatt/README.rst

 Quick Guide
 -----------

 Clone or download the repository.
+Install the listed requirements (numpy and Cython for the installation, the rest [scipy, matplotlib, xarray, pandas] for the runtime, including some example scripts).
 Navigate the main folder and install the package with
 .. code-block::
-  python3 setup.py install --user
+  python -m pip .

 The scripts in the example folder should give enough information on how to use the software main functionalities.
 After installation you should be able to execute in a python environment
 .. code-block::
   import snowScatt
   snowScatt.help()

 --------------------
 Online Documentation